madprops/airc/README.md

 `!cmd rules`: This displays the rules of all bots.

-`!cmd report`: Get an overview of your bots.
+`!cmd report`: Get an overview of all your bots.

 Don't mention a bot when using these, they're global commands.